fau-is/IntroCS/Strspcpy/README.md

 ## Check50

-To see if you've done everything right run:
+To see if you've done everything right, run check50:

 > check50 fau-is/IntroCS/Pset2/Strspcpy \-\-local

-If there are all greens and smiles you've done everything right!
+If there are all smiles and greens you've done it right!
 Perfect!

 If there are frowns, double check what you might have missed.